pydanny/django-tagging-ext/README.rst

 =======================================

 `django-tagging`_ gives you tagging.
-Django Tagging EXT gives you enhanced displays of tags and tag synonym capabilities.
+Django Tagging EXT gives you enhanced displays of tags.
 It is `Django`_ neutral but when combined with `Pinax`_ gives you some extra view capabilities based off some of the Pinax core applications.

+Future releases of Django Tagging EXT will include these features:

+ * Tag synonyms (blog can be related to blogs)
+ * More comprehensive tests
+ * Tag dispatching so you can control tagging more tightly.
+For example, limiting tags to just one model.

 Dependencies
 ~~~~~~~~~~~~